 We asked Cochran to tell us his secrets to reaching viral fame, and how other real estate professionals can craft their own successful videos:

-CULTURE SCAN (CS): Tell us how you got started creating real estate song parody videos.
+How did you get started creating real estate song parody videos?

-CS: Is that why did you chose to pursue country music?
+Is that why you chose to pursue country music?

 Yes, I wanted to be different.
 Before I went to Houston last spring to visit my mother, I said to myself, "I can't go to Texas without a cowboy hat!"
 So I went to a western wear store in Aurora, Ill., and bought a cowboy hat.
 When I got off the plane in Houston, an airport employee asked me, "You're not from here are you, sir?"
 I said, "No, why do you ask?"
 She replied, "Because there's one rule: you can wear cowboy boots without a hat, but you cannot wear a cowboy hat without the boots."
 She gave me the name of a store [and] I went straight from the airport and bought boots.
 When I got back to Chicago, I already had a pickup truck.
 And after getting the hat and boots, I figured, "Well, heck!
 I'm halfway there!"
 I used karaoke tracks to make my Garth Brooks and Josh Turner parody videos.

 How does making these videos serve your business?

 Real estate is show business.
 [Real estate professionals] grow on trees.
 There's a ton of us running around.
 All you can do is try your best to make a name for yourself—stand out from the crowd.
 In my day-to-day business, I'm focusing on generating leads as well as making Facebook ads and posts.
 I go to networking events, and I do lots of cold calling.
 Every once in a while I take a break to make a video.
 Making videos gets my social media activity and engagement way up.
 More engagement equals more contacts, more contacts equals more conversations, and more conversations equals more deals.